ProgrammerSohail/AgentBrainMCP/docs/cursor-integration.md

 Think of yourself as the project's institutional memory, ensuring continuity and coherence even as the codebase evolves.
 ```

-## Using MCP Agent with Cursor
+## Using AgentBrainMCP with Cursor

-Once the integration is set up, Cursor will automatically load the MCP Agent context for every prompt.
-You can use the slash commands directly in your Cursor chat to interact with the MCP Agent.
+Once the integration is set up, Cursor will automatically load the AgentBrainMCP context for every prompt.
+You can use the slash commands directly in your Cursor chat to interact with the AgentBrainMCP.

 For example: